b-there

 The first time an adolescent or young adult (AYA) hears the news that their friend or loved one has been diagnosed with cancer, they may be at a loss for what this means, and more importantly, how they can be supportive during this difficult time.

-Our Support Videos, Webinars and Podcasts cover a variety of topics to help you understand the experience from a variety of perspectives.
-Get access to all our playlists by clicking the link below.
+Our Blog, Support Videos, Webinars and Podcasts cover a variety of topics to help you understand the experience from a variety of perspectives.
+Check out a couple of popular topics below.

 Helpful Magazines and Books

-Every experience is different, but there are definitely themes to the young adult cancer experience.
 Personal stories from cancer survivors and their communities of support can help you understand the challenges, what is needed, and what positively or negatively impacted their quality of life.
-Information is power and can help you be a better supporter for your friend.
+Information is power and can help you feel less alone in your experience and be a better supporter for your friend.
 Elephants and Tea Magazine has an amazing quarterly print magazine and weekly online stories from the AYA cancer community.
-Also, if you want to attend one of Elephants and Tea’s in-person events, they are inviting writers, readers, and the AYA cancer community to connect, interact, and celebrate each other!
+They also host in-person events, that include writers, readers, and the AYA cancer community to connect, interact, and celebrate each other!

 Looking for helpful tips and tactics for offering support in a variety of life-changing situations (not just cancer)?
 A great option is There Is No Good Card for This: What to Say and Do When Life Is Scary, Awful, and Unfair to People You Love.